 And the recent market upswing proves that theory hook, line, and sinker.
 If you were sitting on the sidelines in August and September, well, you missed out.
 That's because this get-in-get-out strategy is the polar opposite of "buy low, sell high," which, although a mystical and annoying investment mantra, should be the goal of all stock investors.

-How can you expect to buy low when you only come off the sidelines after bull runs?
+How can you expect to buy low when you come off the sidelines only after bull runs?